thealphadollar/GoScript/README.md

 # GO Scripts

-A repository to store scripts written in GO for learning or experimental purposes.
+Collection of scripts written in GO for learning or experimental purposes.

 ## Current Scripts